Visiting the Botanics and Staying Safe

 Are refreshments available on site?

-The Garden’s restaurant and cafes are closed, and unfortunately we will not be able to provide water refill stations during this time, but visitors are welcome to bring their own food and drink, including picnics, onto the site.
+Unfortunately we are not be able to provide water refill stations at this time.
+Visitors are welcome to bring their own food and drink, including picnics, into the Garden.
 Barbecues and alcohol are not permitted.

 Can I hire a wheelchair or mobility scooter?